 Focused Ultrasound Resources

-– How focused ultrasound destroys fibroids with an intact uterus. (n.d.).
-Retrieved online from http://www.uterine-fibroids.org/mr_guided.html
+- How focused ultrasound destroys fibroids with an intact uterus. (n.d.).
+Retrieved from: http://www.uterine-fibroids.org/mr_guided.html

-– Thermal Ablation: Thermal ablation, the most clinically advanced bioeffect of focused ultrasound, produces cell death in a targeted area with minimal damage to the surrounding tissue.
+- Thermal Ablation: Thermal ablation, the most clinically advanced bioeffect of focused ultrasound, produces cell death in a targeted area with minimal damage to the surrounding tissue.
 1,2. (n.d.).
-Retrieved online from http://www.fusfoundation.org/for-clinicians/mechanisms-of-action/thermal-ablation
+Retrieved from: https://www.fusfoundation.org/mechanisms-of-action/thermal-ablation